What is glycolic acid 6%-12% Glyco-A® cream?

 When you first start using a Glyco-A cream, it’s best to begin by using it only at night.
 Put on a light layer of the cream and follow that with moisturizer (if you usually wear moisturizer to bed).
 Do that for up to four weeks.
 In case, after four weeks your skin is in good shape and shows no signs of side effects, you can begin using the cream during the day.
 You apply the Glyco-A cream first to the bare and freshly cleansed skin.
 Then apply any moisturizer, sunscreen, and makeup.
 When first starting on a Glyco-A cream regimen, it’s best to start with a product that has a low concentration of Glycolic acid, for example, 6 percent will be enough. and if your skin takes to that well, you can follow with a higher concentration, though 12% is the maximum concentration recommended by professional dermatologists for skin care and daily cosmeceutical use.

 Apply Glyco-A night cream every other day, preferably in the evening, during the first 2 weeks, and every day after this period.
-You need to apply Glyco-A cream on the affected areas two times every day or just in the way as mentioned by your dermatologist.
-Glyco-A 6% / 12% can be applied to the face, hands, chest, back and all such areas that have hyper-pigmented skin.
+You need to apply Glyco-A cream on the affected areas two times every day or just in the way mentioned by your dermatologist.
+Glyco-A 6% / 12% can be applied to the face, hands, chest, back, and all such areas that have hyper-pigmented skin.
 Always rub the Glyco-A evenly over the affected area and do not expose the area to direct sunlight for speedy and effective benefits.
 Do not forget to wash your hands thoroughly before and after using Glyco-A.

 How to treat discoloration and brown spots with glycolic acid cream

 Glyco-A cream is an alpha hydroxy acid moisturizer and is used to stimulate new collagen growth.
 It also works to exfoliate and shed dead skin cells by scrubbing the top layer of the skin.
 Glyco-A cream can help reduce oil on the surface of the skin.
-Discolored or brown spots on the skin, which can occur due to ageing or sun exposure, can sometimes be covered with cosmetics.
+Discolored or brown spots on the skin, which can occur due to aging or sun exposure, can sometimes be covered with cosmetics.
 However, it is possible to treat these spots using the exfoliating and renewing properties found in Glyco-A cream.

 - Use a daily facial cream Glyco-A and start with a lower concentration – 6% until you are sure that your skin will not be too sensitive to the glycolic acid;

-- If you experience mild itching, rashes or watery, red eyes after using the glycolic acid, you may be allergic to the product.
+- If you experience mild itching, rashes, or watery, red eyes after using the glycolic acid, you may be allergic to the product.

 The effects of Retinol and Glycolic acid on skin